 These, in particular, are the free cities and the Vatican.

-The scope of international legal personality of free cities was determined by international agreements and constitutions of such cities.
-The latter were not states or trust territories, but occupied, as it were, an intermediate position.
-Free cities did not have full self-government.
-However, they were subject only to international law.
-For residents of free cities, a special citizenship was created.
+The scope of the international legal personality of free cities was determined by international agreements and constitutions of such cities.
+The latter were not states or trust territories, but occupied a kind of intermediate position.
+Free cities did not have complete self-government.
+At the same time, they were subject only to international law.
+Special citizenship was created for residents of free cities.
 Many cities had the right to conclude international treaties and join intergovernmental organizations.
-The guarantors of the status of free cities were either a group of states or international organizations (the League of Nations, the UN, etc.).
+The guarantors of the status of free cities were either a group of states or international organizations (League of Nations, UN, etc.).
 An integral feature of a free city is its demilitarization and neutralization.

-The special status of West Berlin was canceled in 1990.
-In accordance with the Treaty on the final settlement with respect to Germany of September 12, 1990, the united Germany includes the territories of the GDR, the FRG and all of Berlin.
+The special status of West Berlin was revoked in 1990.
+In accordance with the Treaty on the Final Settlement regarding Germany of September 12, 1990, a united Germany includes the territories of the GDR, the Federal Republic of Germany and all of Berlin.

 At the same time, the Vatican is not a state in the social sense as a mechanism for managing a certain society, generated by it and representing it.
-Rather, it can be seen as the administrative center of the Catholic Church.
+Rather, it can be considered as the administrative center of the Catholic Church.

 From the history

-permanent population;
+resident population;

-a certain territory;
+certain territory;

 government;